Eric-Fernald/fixx/docs/database-setup.md

 # Database Setup Instructions

-This document contains the SQL scripts needed to set up your Supabase database for the Repair Cafe Map application.
+This document contains the SQL scripts needed to set up your Supabase database for the Fixx application.

 ## Prerequisites